Mehdibe04/alx-low_level_programming/README.md

-This is the main README.md file of this repo
+This is the main readme file